Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Introduction

-We consider parametric policies constructed as the softmax of linear models.
-The main contributions of this work are: \begin{enumerate}[label = (\roman*)] \item We reshape the max-RL objective function and define a new algorithm (Equation \eqref{eq: update cascade learning}), named \textit{Matryoshka Policy Gradient} (MPG). \item After showing a policy gradient theorem (Theorem \ref{thm: policy gradient theorem}) that ensures convergence of MPG, we establish global convergence under few mild assumptions (Theorem \ref{thm: general case global optimality}); in particular, we obtain global convergence for continuous compact state space. \item The optimal policy for the standard objective can be approximated arbitrarily well by the optimal policy of the MPG objective (Proposition \ref{prop: extending horizon converges to standard optimal policy}). \item In the case where the policy is parametrized as the softmax of a (deep) neural network's output, we provide a simple criterion on the so-called \textit{Neural Tangent Kernel} of the neural network \underline{at the end of training}, that is sufficient to guarantee global optimality of the limit (Corollary \ref{thm: gen case deep RL global optimality}). \item Numerically, we successfully train agents on standard simple tasks without relying on RL tricks (see Section \ref{Section: numerical experiments}). \end{enumerate} The techniques employed in the above cited papers to study global convergence often come from non-convex optimization; for example, if one shows that the so-called gradient domination property is satisfied, one can then show global convergence and deduce the rate of convergence, see e.g. Section 4 in \cite{Agarwal22}.
-Though MPG is very intuitive, the MPG objective is still non-convex.
-Nevertheless, we show global convergence of MPG without relying on standard techniques: for softmax parametrizations, \textbf{the only critical point of the MPG objective is the optimal policy}.
-This makes the proof very direct and adapted to continuous compact state space, contributing to the theoretical attractiveness of MPG.
+\paragraph{Contributions.} We consider the function approximation setting with log-linear parametric policies, that are constructed as the softmax of linear models.
+For convergence results, we assume perfect gradient updates, i.e. we have access to the exact gradient of the objective.
+The main contributions of this work are: \begin{enumerate}[label = (\roman*)] \item We define the fixed-horizon max-entropy RL objective and introduce a new algorithm (Equation \eqref{eq: update cascade learning}), named \textit{Matryoshka Policy Gradient} (MPG). \item We establish global convergence for continuous state and action space: under the realizability assumption, MPG converges to the unique optimal policy (Theorem \ref{thm: general case global optimality}).
+When the realizability assumption does not hold, we prove uniqueness of the optimal policy and prove global convergence of MPG (Theorem \ref{Thm: global cvg outside of the RKHS}). \item We approximate arbitrarily well the optimal policy for the infinite horizon objective by the optimal policy of the MPG objective (Proposition \ref{prop: extending horizon converges to standard optimal policy}). \item In the case where the policy is parametrized as the softmax of a (deep) neural network's output, we describe the limit of MPG training in terms of the \textit{neural tangent kernel} and the \textit{conjugate kernel} of the neural network at the end of training (Corollary \ref{thm: gen case deep RL global optimality}).
+In particular, MPG globally converges in the \textit{lazy regime}. \item Numerically, we successfully train agents on standard simple tasks without relying on RL tricks, and confirm our theoretical findings (see Section \ref{Section: numerical experiments}). \end{enumerate}